mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 $$K := \lim_{h \rightarrow 0} \frac{a^{h} - 1}{h}$$

 Moreover, we see that this constant is determined by the value of $a$ -- that is, it is a function of $a$.
-Thus, we can write this constant as:
+We can make the dependence of $K$ on $a$ by write this constant as a function of $a$:

 $$k(a) := \lim_{h \rightarrow 0} \frac{a^{h} - 1}{h}$$

 Defining Euler's number
 -----------------------

-Now, the natural question that follows from this observation of exponential functions is: what exponential function, $a^x$, yields a constant of 1?
+Given our newfound understanding of exponential functions as functions whose derivative is proportional to themselves, a natural question that follows is: What exponential function, $a^x$, yields a constant of 1?
 That is, for what value of $a$ do we have $k(a) = 1$?.
 It's Euler's number!

 That is, Euler's number is the base of the exponential function for which the derivative of that exponential function is the exponential function itself: